 On Wednesday, Atlanta United travel to the nation’s capital to face off against Eastern Conference rivals D.C.
 United.
 Atlanta (6-6-3) are coming off a third consecutive home victory in a 3-1 battle over the Columbus Crew, meanwhile D.C.
 United (4-8-3) are looking to rebound after a 2-0 defeat against Toronto at BMO Field.
 In the last meeting between the two sides in Atlanta just weeks ago, the match result fell in favor of D.C., so ATL UTD will hope to avenge the loss suffered on their home turf.

-Catch all the action of the United clash on Wednesday night starting at 7:30 p.m.
-EST on FOX Sports South or via FOX Sports Go.
+Don’t miss the clash of the United’s on Wednesday night.
+Catch all the action starting at 7:30 p.m.
+EST on FOX Sports South or via FOX Sports GO.

 - FOX Sports South

 - FOX Sports GO